The Andrews Sisters

 The Andrews Sisters were an American close harmony singing group of the swing and boogie-woogie eras.
 The group consisted of three sisters: contralto LaVerne Sophia Andrews (1911–1967), soprano Maxene Anglyn Andrews (1916–1995), and mezzo-soprano Patricia Marie Andrews (1918–2013).
 The sisters have sold an estimated 80 million records.
 Their 1941 hit "Boogie Woogie Bugle Boy" can be considered an early example of jump blues.
 Other songs closely associated with the Andrews Sisters include their first major hit, "Bei Mir Bist Du Schön (Means That You're Grand)" (1937), "Beer Barrel Polka (Roll Out the Barrel)" (1939), "Beat Me Daddy, Eight to the Bar" (1940), "Don't Sit Under the Apple Tree (with Anyone Else but Me)" (1942), and "Rum and Coca-Cola" (1945), which helped introduce American audiences to calypso.

-The Andrews Sisters' harmonies and songs are still influential today and have been copied and recorded by entertainers such as Patti Page, Bette Midler, Christina Aguilera, The Pointer Sisters, Pentatonix, and others.
-The group was among the inaugural inductees to the Vocal Group Hall of Fame upon its opening in 1998.
+The Andrews Sisters' harmonies and songs are still influential, having been copied and recorded by entertainers such as Patti Page, Bette Midler, Christina Aguilera, The Pointer Sisters, and Pentatonix.
+The group was among the inaugural inductees to the Vocal Group Hall of Fame upon opening in 1998.
 Writing for Bloomberg, Mark Schoifet said the sisters became the most popular female vocal group of the first half of the 20th century.
-They are still widely acclaimed today for their famous close harmonies.
-They were inducted into the Minnesota Rock/Country Hall of Fame in May 2006.
+They remain widely acclaimed for their close harmonies, and were inducted into the Minnesota Rock/Country Hall of Fame in May 2006.